ahansenlab/AbsLoopQuant_analysis_code/README.md

 This Python script calculates the AbLE scores of the filtered loops, saving the output as a .csv file.
 This script uses multiprocessing to speed up the operations.

-#### Calculate AbLE score at random positions (filter_random_loops.py and quantify_random_loops.py)

-These Python scripts are used to calculate AbLE scores at random positions in the Micro-C map as a negative control.
-These scripts correspond to `filter_loops.py` and `quantify_loops.py`.

 #### Absolute Looping Estimator (AbLE) module (looptools.py)

 This is the main Python module for loop quantification by AbLE.
 It contains the functions to calculate the average P(s) curves (used in `calculate_P_s_curves.py`) and to calculate the AbLE scores of loops (used in `quantify_loops.py`).